ST IVES 'Booze on the Ouse' BEER & CIDER FESTIVAL

 We believe that the BEST CRAFT BEER IS SERVED FROM THE CASK!

 Over the course of the festival we plan to serve more than 70 cask conditioned beers, from both well-established independent breweries and the newer 'craft' micro-breweries.
 As usual, we will have a wide range of cask beers sourced from local and regional breweries from across the UK.
-We also plan to have some vegan and gluten free beers.
-Click on the link below to see the draft list
+We also plan to have some vegan and gluten free beers and to feature beers that are winners and runners up in the Champion Beer of Britain Competition 2018, held at the Great British Beer Festival at London's Olympia in August.
+The Cask Beer List will appear here a few weeks prior to the festival.

 In addition to cask beer, a range of bottled conditioned beers from locally based Draycott Brewery and Papworth Brewery will also be available (served from the chiller on the cider bar):